Mercury1565/Music_Player-A_Full_Stack_Web_Project/README.md

 ## Introduction

 This is a full-stack music player application that allows users to manage and play music.
 The backend is built with Go while the frontend is developed using React for a smooth user interface.
 Users can upload, delete, filter, and play music from the server.
+You can view the full project deployed and in action on this [link](https://music-player-a-full-stack-web-project.vercel.app).

 ## Features
 - Upload and store music files.